chfeder/turbulence_generator/README.md

 This tool generates a time sequence of random Fourier modes, used to drive turbulence in hydrodynamical simulation codes.

-The output of this tool is currently supported by implementations in AREPO, FLASH, GADGET, PHANTOM, PLUTO, QUOKKA.
+Turbulence driving based on this method is currently supported by implementations in AREPO, FLASH, GADGET, PHANTOM, PLUTO, QUOKKA.

+Main files:
+ - 'turbulence_generator.h' contains the main library functions and data for using the generator.
+ - 'turbulence_generator.c' contains a basic example for how to include and use the generator.
+ - 'turbulence_generator.inp' is the parameter file that controls the turbulence generator.

+Directory 'plugins' contains some examples of how the turbulence_generator.h library is used in hydrodynamical codes.

 ### What are the first steps when working with this repository? ###